djacobow/gpp4323/README.md

 # gpp4323

-Librrary and CLI to control GW-Instek GPP4323 PSU
+Library and CLI to control GW-Instek GPP4323 PSU

+You can run this script as a CLI app or import it and call the objects directly.